Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 #### Healthdata.be CBB <a name="healthdatacbb"></a>
 The zibs are used as a starting point to create a clinical building block that represents the Belgium and healthdata.be context.
 Unfortunately, a technical dependency is not possible because many of the required changes for the Belgium context are not compatible with the zibs which primarily describe use within the Dutch Realm.
 Changes to the zib are recorded in a [changelog file](#changelog) for every CBB.
-Dutch specific text is removed or rewritten at the developers interpretation.
+Dutch specific text is removed or rewritten at the authors interpretation.
 Mentions of zibs are replaced with CBBs.
 Substantial changes are discussed with Nictiz and logged in their issue management system and logged in the changelog.
 The FHIR conformance resources will be created based on the healthdata.be CBBs.

 #### Use case specific models<a name="usecasespecificmodels"></a>